-Whether you’re working for an agency or running your own business, the demand for skilled graphic designers grows year after year.
+Whether you’re working for an agency or running your own business, the demand for skilled graphic designers grows yearly.
 If you’re a student struggling to get a start in the industry, read on.

-Today we’ll discuss the various ways you can get a head-start in the industry without any prior experience.
-We’ll cover the practical steps that will get the ball rolling and the qualities all budding graphic designers need to succeed.
+Today we’ll discuss how you can get a head-start in the industry without prior experience.
+We’ll cover the practical steps to get the ball rolling and the qualities all budding graphic designers need to succeed.

 The Character Traits of Graphic Designers

-A great designer is able to communicate their ideas clearly and effectively.
-They’re curious about the world and the details, and they’re able to take criticism without taking it personally.
-The most successful graphic designers are also open-minded, patient, reliable and tend to be critical thinkers.
+A great designer can communicate their ideas clearly and effectively.
+They’re curious about the world and the details and can take criticism without taking it personally.
+The most successful graphic designers are also open-minded, patient, reliable, and critical thinkers.

 Sound like you?
 Here’s where to start.

 You don’t need a doctorate in design to become a successful graphic designer.
 You need an understanding of the core principles, a desire to learn, and the ability to take constructive feedback.
 Reading is one of the best ways to expose yourself to quality ideas.

 Reading allows you to think in the same way as the author, and it’s also a great way to increase your design vocabulary and witness the creative processes of some of the most influential designers in the world.
 Color, line, scale, shape, alignment, and contrast are all concepts you’ll use daily.